mosip/mosip/README.md

 * Write-ups and blogs: [MOSIP 16.9](https://mosip.io/mosip16.9)

 ## Contributions
-* MOSIP encourages you to contribute to the global digital public good.
-To know how you can be part of the MOSIP community, refer to [Contributions Page](https://docs.mosip.io/platform/contribute)
+* MOSIP welcomes contributions to the global digital public good.
+To know more on how to contribute refer to the [Contributions Page](https://docs.mosip.io/platform/contribute).

 ## Community
-* Join [MOSIP Community](https://community.mosip.io) to particpate in discussions, know about latest releases and community events, and more.
+* Join the [MOSIP Community](https://community.mosip.io) to particpate in discussions, know about latest releases and community events, and more.
-* [MOSIP Community Calendar](https://docs.mosip.io/1.2.0/community/community-calendar) lists calendars for various community activities.
+* Refer to the [MOSIP Community Calendar](https://docs.mosip.io/1.2.0/community/community-calendar) to find calendars for various community activities.